kfix/MacPin/README.md

 [![Join the chat at https://gitter.im/kfix/MacPin](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kfix/MacPin?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 # MacPin
 <center>
-MacPin creates a Mac OSX (& [iOS](#iOS)!)
-App shell for websites & webapps from a short JavaScript you provide.
+MacPin creates OSX & [iOS](#iOS) apps for websites & webapps, configured with JavaScript.
 ![screenie](/dock_screenshot.png?raw=true)
 </center>

-The Browser UI is very minimal, just a tab-bar which disappears in Full-Screen mode, leaving only the site content.
+The Browser UI is very minimal, just a toolbar (with site tabs) that disappears in Full-Screen mode.

-MacPin apps sit in your Dock, App Switcher, and Launchpad.
+MacPin apps are shown in OSX's Dock, App Switcher, and Launchpad.
-Userscripts can be injected to facilitate posting to the Notification Center & recalling webapp locations/state from those posts.

-Custom URL schemes can also be registered to launch your App from any other app on your Mac.
+Custom URL schemes can also be registered to launch a MacPin App from any other app on your Mac.

 OSX 10.10 "Yosemite" or iOS 8.3 is required.

-A suite of apps are prebuilt for download in the GitHub release.

-## Included Apps
+## Included Apps in the [Release](/releases)

 #### [Hangouts.app](http://plus.google.com/hangouts): SMS/IM/Video chat client for the desktop